 Most owners, and people for that matter, don’t like to go against the status quo.
 Change is scary.
 “Tradition!
 Tradition!” goes the Fiddler on the Roof anthem.
 Pollin was the exception.

 He had been thinking about changing the name of the Washington Bullets for many years.
-He felt like it sent the wrong message in a city that was dubbed the murder capitol of the world.
+He felt like it sent the wrong message in a city that was dubbed the murder capital of the world.

 “I’ve thought about it for 31 years….Bullets connote killing, violence, death.
 Our slogan used to be, ‘Faster than a speeding bullet.’
 That is no longer appropriate,” Pollin said in an interview with the New York Times.